Insurance Agent Virtual Assistant to help an agent

 What other benefits can a virtual assistant offer?

 More than gaining access to great talent living abroad for much less, an agency or business can save on business overheads such as rent, workstations, and other utilities.
 All such costs are a massive drain on company profits, impeding the steady growth of the business.
-Going the virtual route allows a company not only to save but to use their resources to enhance the customer’s experience, therefore spending more on marketing to gain more clients.

 What tasks can a virtual assistant complete?